• Skip to main content

 The supporting cast

-What would a braised duck noodle soup be without the noodles?
+What would a braised duck noodle soup or mi vit tiem be without the noodles?
 Here we use a traditional Chinese style egg noodle.
 Of the varieties described in this Serious Eats article, use the thin wanton noodles.
 They retain a great bouncy texture, even after sitting in the soup for a while.

-The dried shiitake mushrooms used in the soup are retained and used as a topping.
+The dried shiitake mushrooms used in the mi vit tiem soup are retained and used as a topping.
 Cut off the stems and serve atop the noodles.
 They would have contributed many flavour-enhancing compounds to the soup, but lots of the unique earthy mushroom flavour remains.

 Something green helps make a noodle dish look great.
 Green vegetables also complement the rich flavours of the soup and duck.
 Use what you can get, sautéed spinach, asparagus, or use baby bok choy if you can get it.
 Blanch it just a little so that it is still crunchy.